 Weekend Cruise Plan – Firth of Lorne

-Active sailing aboard “Aislig Bheag”, a Jeanneau Trinidad 48, are ideal for beginners or those wanting to get away from it all and enjoy wonderful scenery, good company and good food.
+Active adventure sailing holiday aboard “Aislig Bheag”, a Jeanneau Trinidad 48, are ideal for beginners or those wanting to get away from it all and enjoy wonderful scenery, good company and good food.

 Arrive in the afternoon at Oban.
 During the first evening you meet the Skipper and get to know your sailing colleagues.
 Then it’s time for a safety briefing followed by a demonstration of the yacht’s equipment and, if possible, a short practice sail in sheltered waters where the Skipper will show you how to steer the yacht and handle the sails.
 A home cooked evening meal can be taken before, after (or instead of!) the evening sail.
 Friday night will probably be spent at a mooring in Oban Bay.